 4. Content marketing

 A successful content marketing strategy will drive traffic to your website and help with search engine optimisation, and it can be completely free.
-However, it can be a labour-intensive method though, writing relevant articles for different sites including your own.
+However, it can be labour-intensive, and you will need to be a competent (and quick) writer.

 5. Use social networks

 Some businesses are perfect for targeting social media traffic, and some are not.
 Consider creating a business Twitter profile or Facebook page.
 These accounts will allow you to interact directly with online audiences.